Deadlock (video game): Gameplay

-Deadlock is a third-person shooter and multiplayer online battle arena (MOBA) game, featuring two teams with six players who battle each other.
-In each match, the twelve players control characters who split across three lanes in a large map.
-To win, one team has to advance their "troopers", a category of non-player characters (NPCs) who fight alongside players, towards the enemy "patron", a floating orb entity, by defeating the other's team troopers and players who respawn in waves.
-Before defeating the patron, a team has to take down "guardians" and "walkers", entities which are located on the lanes and protect the patron.
-Its style of gameplay has been described as a mix of Overwatch, Dota 2, and Team Fortress 2.
+Deadlock is a third-person shooter and multiplayer online battle arena (MOBA) game, featuring two teams with six players each that battle each other.
+In each match, the twelve players control characters who split across three lanes (formerly four lanes) in a large city.
+To win, one team has to advance their "troopers", a category of non-player characters (NPCs) who fight alongside players, towards the enemy "patron", a possessed effigy, by defeating the other's team troopers and players who respawn in waves.
+Before defeating the patron, a team has to take down entities known as "guardians", "walkers", "base guardians", and "shrines" which are located on the lanes and protect the patron.
+Its style of gameplay has been described as a mix of Overwatch (2023), Dota 2 (2013), and Team Fortress 2 (2007).

-Throughout the game, a player can heal and retreat to their base.
+Throughout the game, players can heal and retreat to their base.
 Additionally, they can unlock items which can be bought in a shop using "souls" as a currency, such as items which increase the player's damage output, defense, and healing.
-It features various movement mechanics, including sliding and double jumping, while players can also travel through the lanes via zip lines and fans.
-Initially, there were 20 characters available to play, but this has since increased to 36.
+Certain items also provide the player with additional activatable abilities.
+It features various movement mechanics, including sliding and double jumping, and players can also travel through the lanes via zip lines and fans.
+The city features numerous alleyways and hidden paths, as well as systems of vents and crawlspaces, through which players can also navigate.

+The Street Brawl game mode features two teams of four players being limited to only one lane, and item purchases being disabled.
+Street Brawl is divided into several rounds; with each round players are offered to choose between three randomly given items that sometimes include unique ones.

+A simplified representation of the game map.
+Three lanes extend towards the center of the map from either team's base, each marked by several objectives for the other team to destroy.
+Major neutral objectives, such as the urn or the bridge bonuses are colored in white.
+The mid-boss, depicted as a golden figure, rewards teams with up to three "rejuvenators," dropped upon its defeat, that revive fallen players.

+Premise

+Deadlock is set in an alternate New York City circa the 1940s, nicknamed the "Cursed Apple".
+An event known as the "Maelstrom" revealed the supernatural to the world, bringing undead and magical creatures to Earth, forcing humans to adapt and research the new phenomenon.
+The game takes place years after the first Maelstrom.
+Two rival gods, known as "Patrons", have promised a wish to a team of six heroes in exchange for summoning them in a ritual, which involves destroying the enemy Patron.